Deep Dive: Thinking, Fast and Slow

 The Experiment: The Linda Problem

-- The Setup: Linda is described as a social activist.
+• The Setup: Linda is described as a social activist.
 Subjects choose which is more probable: (A) Linda is a bank teller.
 (B) Linda is a bank teller and active in the feminist movement.
+The description of Linda as a social activist makes option B feel more consistent with what we know about her.

-- The Mechanism: Conjunction Fallacy.
+• The Mechanism: Conjunction Fallacy.
 Logically, a subset (Teller + Feminist) cannot be more probable than the whole set (Teller).
 However, B is more representative of Linda's description.
 System 1 favors "Coherence" (a good story) over "Probability" (logic).
+We are story-driven creatures, and a coherent narrative feels more true than a logical but less satisfying answer.

 Part 4: Choices (Prospect Theory)